 Because long-term disability insurance helps to protect the stream of income, it is among the most valuable components of a comprehensive financial safety net.

-- Income Replacement: Two-thirds (66.67%) of pre-disability salary of the insured employee (salary plus housing allowance in the case of ordained clergy).
+- Income Replacement: Sixty Percent (60%) of pre-disability salary of the insured employee (salary plus housing allowance in the case of ordained clergy).

 - Rehabilitation and Return to Work Assistance Benefit and

 Approved LTD Claims Pay Benefits Under a Common Two-Part Definition of Disability

 - The initial two years that LTD benefits can be paid are to a disabled employee who is limited from performing the material and substantial duties of their regular occupation due to their sickness or injury, and then

 - After the initial two years of payments, benefits can be paid according to the maximum period of payment table, when due to the same sickness or injury, the employee is unable to perform the duties of any gainful occupation for which they are reasonably fitted by education, training or experience.